MaurizioFD/recsys-challenge-2020-twitter/README.md

 along with user and engagement features, that span a period of 2 weeks and contain public interactions (Like, Reply, Retweet and Retweet with comment), as well as 100 million pseudo negatives which are randomly sampled from the public follow graph.
-While sampling the latter pool of Tweets, Twitter takes special care about preserving user privacy.
+While sampling the latter pool of Tweets, Twitter takes special care about preserving user privacy."

 ## Team members
-We partecipated in the challenge as BanaNeverAlone, a team of 5 MSc students from Politecnico di Milano:
+We participated in the challenge as BanaNeverAlone, a team of 5 MSc students from Politecnico di Milano:

 * **[Luca Conterio](https://github.com/luca-conterio)**
 * **[Andrea Donati](https://github.com/AndreaDonati)**